 --port 80

-09 The command output should return the target group metadata:
+09 The command output should return the configuration information for the new listener:

 {